usaid-cs/yesterday-i-learned/geography.md

+- Every part of Chile's lat/lng is negative for both components.
 - [Levant](https://en.wikipedia.org/wiki/Levant) (le-VANT) is a place, where Israel and Syria are today, roughly.
 - Antarctica can be a desert because there can be [places where rain falls every two million years](https://en.wikipedia.org/wiki/McMurdo_Dry_Valleys), like the McMurdo Dry Valleys.
 - A [billabong](https://en.wikipedia.org/wiki/Billabong) is an Australian oxbow lake.